Waynehead: Episodes

-Season 1 (1996–97)

 Production

 The series was first announced in 1991 as The Wayneheads.
-It was originally going to be a claymation series and was going to air on Fox.
-The concept was shelved and was retooled as a traditionally-animated series that ran on Kids' WB from 1996 to 1997.
+It was originally going to be a claymation series and was going to air in primetime on Fox.
+The concept was shelved and was retooled as a traditionally-animated, Saturday morning series that took influence off of the 1992 movie Bebe's Kids, the show ran on Kids' WB from 1996 to 1997.

 Broadcast

 The show was aired on Kids' WB from 1996 to 1997, and eventually aired reruns on Cartoon Network from 1998 to 2000.

 International

 In Canada, Waynehead aired on YTV from 1996 to 1998.

 In Germany, Waynehead aired on ProSieben, Junior, and K-Toon under the name of Waynehead - Echt cool, Mann!.

 In Austria, the series aired on ORF 1.

 In the United Kingdom, the series aired on CITV in 1998.

 In Israel, Waynehead aired on Arutz HaYeladim.

 In Ireland, Waynehead aired on RTÉ2.

+In Netherlands, Waynehead aired on Cartoon Network.

 Home media

-Since April 20, 2021, Waynehead was released on iTunes, Amazon Video and Vudu.
+Since April 20, 2021, Waynehead was released on iTunes, Amazon Video and Fandango at Home.